wp-plugins/widget-visibility-time-scheduler/README.txt

 = Using The WordPress Dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'Quick Widgets'
+2. Search for 'Widget Visibility Time Scheduler'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard
 5. Go to 'Widgets', set the visibility period in each widget